Fiserv/unified-merchant-master/docs/specification/merchant/ProductAttributes.md

 ### PRDCT_CODE

-* Description: Unique identifier assigned to a specific product for tracking and inventory purposes.
+* Description: Unique identifier assigned to a specific product .
 * API field: productCode
 * Field Specification: _< $ sample - to be updated/checked>_  See supported platform and values of the enum [here](?path=docs/specification/supportedPlatforms.md)